 OUR STORYWorking Towards a Better Tomorrow

-Janani Shivakumar, a sophomore at Metuchen High School is the founder of Girls Play Global.
-She started the organization in 9th grade after realizing that girls in India lack adequate equipment and facilities to play sports.
-Another reason that prompted her to start this initiative was the presence of gender discrimination in rural parts of India.
+Janani Shivakumar, a sophomore at Metuchen High School founded Girls Play Global in 9th grade after realizing that girls in India lack adequate equipment and facilities to play sports.
+She was prompted to start this initiative when she was made aware of the presence of gender discrimination in rural parts of India.

 Janani, herself experienced this during her move to India for middle school.
 She had grown up playing sports in elementary school in the U.S. but was faced with challenges when she wanted to pursue her interest in soccer in India.
 She joined an all-boys club soccer team outside her school but continued to receive a lack of encouragement from team and coaches.
 Despite this, she continued to play soccer and attend tournaments in India.